PlatoLTL: Learning to Generalize Across Symbols in LTL Instructions for Multi-Task RL: Boolean Formula Construction

 \section{Boolean Formula Construction}

 It is possible to map a set of assignments into a disjunctive normal form (DNF) Boolean formula.
-However, the DNF formula is often large and complex, and we would prefer a succinct, semantically-meaningful representation that is as compact as possible to minimize the support of the distribution over which our policy must generalize.
-Thus, we utilize elementary \textit{formula templates} as a heuristic to construct minimally-sized $\beta^{\varphi+}_i$ and $\beta^{\varphi-}_i$.
+However, the DNF formula is often large and complex, and we would prefer a succinct, semantically-meaningful representation to minimize the support of the distribution over which our policy must generalize.
+Thus, we utilize elementary \textit{formula templates} as a heuristic to construct minimally-sized $\beta^{\varphi+}_i$ and $\beta^{\varphi-}_i$. \citet{giuri_zero-shot_2025} provide a comprehensive method for the construction of minimal Boolean formulae from sets of arbitrary assignments using formula templates.